 The Fall of Hong Kong: China’s Triumph and Britain’s Betrayal by Mark Roberti

-Red Flag over Hong Kong by Bruce Bueno de Mesquita, by David Newman, by Alvin Rabushka
+Red Flag over Hong Kong by Bruce Bueno de Mesquita and David Newman and Alvin Rabushka

-The Hong Kong Advantage by Michael J. Enright, by Edith E. Scott, by David Dodwell
+The Hong Kong Advantage by Michael J. Enright and Edith E. Scott and David Dodwell

 Stephen Jay Gould (1941–2002) was an American geologist, biologist and historian of science.
 He taught at Harvard, where he was named Alexander Agassiz Professor of Zoology, and at NYU.
 His last book was Punctuated Equilibrium.

 Elizabeth Hardwick (1916-2007) was born in Lexington, Kentucky, and educated at the University of Kentucky and Columbia University.
 A recipient of a Gold Medal from the American Academy of Arts and Letters, she is the author of three novels, a biography of Herman Melville, and four collections of essays.
 She was a co-founder and advisory editor of The New York Review of Books and contributed more than one hundred reviews, articles, reflections, and letters to the magazine.
 NYRB Classics publishes Sleepless Nights, a novel, and Seduction and Betrayal, a study of women in literature.

 Peter Holland holds the McMeel Family Chair in Shakespeare Studies in the Department of Film, Television, and Theatre at the University of Notre Dame.
 He wrote the entry on Shakespeare in the Oxford Dictionary of National Biography.
 (December 2004)